s-b-i-t/android/README.md

 This repository contains homework assignments for the Mobile Application Development (CSE 3200) course at UConn.
 The focus is on Android native development using Kotlin and utilizing various design patters and software engineering principles.

-Good reference code for Android development using Kotlin & Gradlew
+Good reference code for Android development using Kotlin & Gradle